-With the help of a generous grant from IASE, the Mwayi Trust Vocational Training Centre in Blantyre, Malawi is becoming a reality.
+With the help of a generous funding from IASE, the Mwayi Trust Vocational College in Blantyre, Malawi is becoming a reality.
 The building now has brick walls and a blue tin roof.
 See the video (to the right).

-The people of Chileka give their sincere thanks to IASE as they understand the opportunities and impact this Centre will have for their youth.
+The people of Chileka give their sincere thanks to IASE as they understand the opportunities and impact this College will have for their youth.
 For more information and photos on this important Volunteer Service Project site, click here.
-Watch for new developments and the grand opening ceremony of the first Vocational Training College in Malawi, scheduled for July of 2016.
+Watch for new developments and the grand opening ceremony of the first Vocational College in Malawi, scheduled for July of 2016.